Jingning-Zhang/PROSPER/README.md

  - **NCORES** (optional): Number of cores used for parallel computation.
 Default is 1.
 Parallel is used on chromosomes in the script PRS-epr.R, and used on plink for PRS calculation in the script tuning_testing.R.
 So the suggested value is 22 for script PRS-epr.R, and as many cores as possible for tuning_testing.R.

+ - **cleanup** (optional): Cleanup all temporary files saved in a `tmp` folder, including PRS scores of tuning and testing samples, and all solutions from PRS-epr separated by chromosomes.
+Default is TRUE.

 ## Output